 The Role of Stratigraphy and Loading History in Generating Complex Compaction Bands in Idealized Field‐Scale Settings

-Numerical investigations into the origin, causes, and sequences of complex compaction band structures in the dessert of Utah, combining geological history, field stratigraphy, material theories, and finite element computations.
+Numerical investigation into the origin, causes, and sequences of complex compaction band structures observed in the dessert of Utah, combining geological history, field stratigraphy, material theories, and finite element computations.

 Read More